wazo-platform/wazo-doc/source/upgrade/upgrade.rst

   * If you have hand made configuration to modify the list of enabled plugins, it should be modified see ``/etc/xivo-dird/config.yml``

+* Admin-ui has been upgrade to python3.
+All admin-ui plugins still always in python2 will does not work.
+You must upgrade them to python3.

 17.15
 -----